 \section{Koopman-Assisted Reinforcement Learning (KARL)}

-Here we leverage our reformulation of MDPs via the Koopman operator in equation~\eqref{Eq:BellmanKoopman} to develop 2 new maximum entropy RL algorithms: {Soft Koopman Value Iteration} and {Soft Actor Koopman-Critic}.
-We then describe the Koopman tensor formulation that we use to develop and implement Koopman-assisted reinforcement learning algorithms in practice.
+In this section, we leverage our reformulation of MDPs via the Koopman operator in equation~\eqref{Eq:BellmanKoopman} to develop two new maximum entropy RL algorithms: {Soft Koopman Value Iteration} and {Soft Actor Koopman-Critic}.
+We subsequently describe the Koopman tensor formulation that is employed to develop and implement Koopman-assisted reinforcement learning algorithms in practice.